On the embedding complexity of Liouville manifolds: Possible extensions

 \subsubsection{Higher genus analogues}

 On the other hand, there are also examples having no apparent rational curves whatsoever.
 For instance, suppose that $M$ is a product of $n$ closed Riemann surfaces, each having genus at least one.
 In this case we have $\pi_2(M) = 0$, and hence $\gw_{M,A}\lll\T^{m}p\rrr = 0$ for all $m \in \Z_{\geq 0}$ and all $A \in H_2(M)$.
-In fact, if $D \subset M$ is an ample simple normal crossing divisor and $X = M \setminus \Op(D)$ denotes the corresponding divisor complement, then there cannot be any nonconstant asymptotically cylindrical pseudoholomorphic curves of genus zero in $X$.
+In fact, if $D \subset M$ is an ample simple normal crossing divisor and $X = M \setminus \Op(D)$ denotes the corresponding divisor complement (endowed with a contact form as in Theorem~\ref{thm:div_compl1}), then there cannot be any nonconstant asymptotically cylindrical pseudoholomorphic curves of genus zero in $X$.
+Note that this holds by purely topological considerations, i.e. such a curve could be capped off to give a homologically essential map $S^2 \rightarrow M$, which is a contradiction.
 In particular, the obstructions defined in this paper are vacuous in this case.
 It is possible that analogous invariants defined using higher genus curves could provide more refined obstructions.

 As a special case, we consider the Liouville domains given by products of Riemann surfaces with boundary.
 Note that there are obvious symplectic embeddings given by filling in some of the boundary components.
 In dimension $2n=2$, Example~\ref{ex:surfaces} provides complete Liouville embedding obstructions by purely elementary considerations, but this does not extend to higher dimensions.